LABlidh/kn_mini_project/README.md

      ```bash
      pip install -r requirements.txt
      ```
+     If there are errors, these are the libories needed: rdflib, pandas, torch, scikit-learn, pykeen

 10. Run all cells in a Jupyter Notebook.
 There are different ways to do this, for example, from the terminal:
     ```bash